CleverRaven/Cataclysm-DDA/data/mods/MindOverMatter/PowerDescriptionSpoilers.md

 *Channeling Time*: 75 moves, minus 4 moves per level to a minimum of 15.
 *Effects*: Increases the psion’s movement rate to an inhuman degree.
 Move cost is reduced by 50% plus 1.5% per level, to a maximum of 96% reduced move cost.
 The psion is also immune to slippery terrain.
 *Prerequisites*: Combat Dance 6, Burst of Speed 12.

+## Hurricane Blow
+*Difficulty*: 10
+*Duration*: 1 second
+*Stamina Cost*: 4500, minus 75 per level to a minimum of 2500.
+*Channeling Time*: 65 moves, minus 3 moves per level to a minimum of 15.
+*Effects*: Allows the psion to strike multiple times in less than a second.
+Speed is increased by 400 plus 75 per power level and the psion attacks 25% faster and does 10% more melee damage plus 1.5% per power level, but cannot use ranged attacks or other psionic powers, and the power ends immediately if the psion moves.
+*Prerequisites*: Combat Dance 10, Reflex Enhance 14 *or* Adrenaline Trigger 12.